Enigmatic-Smile/fidel-android/README.md

 There are two specific parameters that you can set for this consent text:

 #### 1. termsConditionsURL
-This parameter is mandatory when you set United States or Canada as the default country or don't set a default country.
+This parameter is mandatory when you set United States and/or Canada as allowed countries or don't set any countries (meaning that the user is free to select United States or Canada as their country).
 When you set this parameter, the ```Terms and Conditions``` from the consent text will get a hyperlink with the URL you set.

 ```java
 Fidel.termsConditionsURL = "https://yourcompany.com/termsConditionsURL";
 ```

-If you don't set this parameter, you'll get an error when trying to open the card linking interface: ```You have set a North American default country or you allow the user to select a North American country.
+If you don't set this parameter, you'll get an error when trying to open the card linking interface: ```You have included a North American country in the list of allowed countries or you allow the user to select a North American country.
 For North American countries it is mandatory for you to provide the Terms and Conditions URL.```

 #### 2. programName
-This parameter is optional when you set United States or Canada as the default country or don't set a default country.
+This parameter is optional when you set United States and/or Canada as allowed countries or don't set any countries.
 If you don't set a program name, we'll use ```our``` as the default value (for example, in the text above, you would see *...to monitor and share transaction data with Fidel (our service provider) to participate in ```our``` program...*)

 ```java
 Fidel.programName = "your program name";